cabo/senml-jc/green.md

 provides adequate reference information for analyzing the impact of encoding on energy consumption and throughput.

-# Impact of encoding based on data-type
+# Impact of Encoding Based on Data-Type

 Different data types can have different encoding impacts.